cogdog/splotbox/README.md

 For extra flexibility there is a `[licensed]` shortcode that can be used in a widget or any page to display the same index list in a sidebar.
 By default, it lists only licenses used (e.g. it skips licenses with zero uses); to show all licenses, use the code `[licensed show="all"]`.

+## Optional / Suggested Add-ons

+### OpenGraph Tags for Social Media Sharing

+If you would like Twitter Cards and Facebook shares to use the main images and provide a more complete display, install, activate, and configure a plugin like [Open Graph and Twitter Card Tags](https://wordpress.org/plugins/wonderm00ns-simple-facebook-open-graph-tags/).
+This adds the special [open graph tags](https://ogp.me/) to your site's pages to enable better social media share previews.

+### Extending the Media Capabilities

+With a bit of coding elbow grease, this theme is set up to expand the services you can use in a SPLOTbox via the [SPLOTbox Extender Plugin](https://github.com/cogdog/splotbox-extender).

-## Other Wordpressy Things You Might Want to Do
+### Other Wordpressy Things You Might Want to Do

 I like shorter links than using a title, so I typically use a Custom Permalink setting (under `Settings -- Permalinks`) of `/%post_id%/'